mulesoft/data-weave-analytics-library/README.md

 The DataWeave Analytics library provides a collection of simple functions intended to perform data analysis over datasets.
-DataWeave, which supports data transformations in multiple formats, is a quickly analyzes datasets.
+DataWeave, which supports data transformations in multiple formats, is a fast analyzer for datasets.
 This library fills a gap in some commonly used functionalities.

 ## Summaries